Skip Ribbon Commands

 Understanding the importance of coinsurance and describing it to your clients is important in both personal and commercial lines coverages.
 This article will explain what coinsurance is, why insurers rely on it and why, considering escalating property values, it is critical that your insureds understand and embrace this concept.

+The holiday season is a great time to remind your insureds that gifts they give loved ones may not be adequately covered under the unendorsed homeowners policy.
 Homeowner carriers often have restrictions and capacity limitations for jewelry.
 Many carriers are not willing to write higher-value jewelry.
 It can be difficult to find a policy that adequately covers jewelry and offers your client a competitive price.
 A stand-alone jewelry policy (personal articles floater—PAF) with a carrier that does not report jewelry losses to national databases addresses the jewelry need without impacting the homeowners policy.
+Now is a great time to highlight in your agency newsletter or social media posts the need for addtional coverage on gift items.

 Need help finding the condominium laws of each state?
 This reference gives you the condominium law, the horizontal property law, the common ownership law, or whatever it is called of every state.
 Useful – and needed - whether you insure the association or the unit owner.